palaa159/Docs/software/01-OpenBCI_SDK.md

 # OpenBCI Firmware SDK
 The OpenBCI boards communicate using a byte string (mostly ASCII) command protocol.
 This Doc covers command use for the OpenBCI 8bit and 32bit boards.
 Some of the commands are board specific, where noted.
 Further this Doc covers the commands needed in order to alter the radio system.
-There have been several iterations of the firmware, the 8bit board runs `v0`, while the 32bit runs `v1` and as of summer 2016 runs `v2`.
+There have been several iterations of the firmware, the 8bit board runs `v0`, while the 32bit runs `v1` and as of Fall 2016 runs `v2`.

 ## OpenBCI Command Protocol Overview